naryou/BIO373_HS2024/7-genome assembly.md

-# This is tutorial for genome assembly using Flye
+# This is a tutorial for genome assembly using Flye
 Environment management with module system

 Here, we'll again use the module system to load the software we want to use.